JeroenKnoops/JeroenKnoops/README.md

 ![Snake animation](https://github.com/JeroenKnoops/JeroenKnoops/blob/output/github-contribution-grid-snake.svg)

+- 🔭 I’m currently working on Hospital Patient Monitoring within Philips.
-- 🔭 I’m currently working on Software Bill of Material and promoting open and inner source within Philips.
+- 🔭 I’m also working on Software Bill of Material and promoting open and inner source within Philips.
-- 🌱 I’m currently learning Rust-lang.
+- 🌱 I’m currently learning Rust-lang and Nix.
 - 💬 Ask me about sourdough bread, brewing beer, synthesizers and drum-computers
 - 📫 How to reach me: That should not be too hard
 - ⚡ Fun fact: I love the following number sequences: 101, 202, 303, 606, 707, 727, 808 and 909